ansys/pyansys-sound/docker/README.rst

 ============================================

 The Ansys Sound service is based on the Ansys **DPF Server**, and its **DPF Sound plugin**.
-It is noticeably used by `PyAnsys Sound <https://sound.docs.pyansys.com/version/dev/index.html>`_ (``ansys-sound-core`` package).
+It is notably used by `PyAnsys Sound <https://sound.docs.pyansys.com/version/dev/index.html>`_ (``ansys-sound-core`` package).

 You can create your own service using a Docker container image that includes both the **DPF Server** and the **DPF Sound plugin**.
 The provided example file `Dockerfile.windows
 <https://github.com/ansys/pyansys-sound/blob/main/docker/Dockerfile.windows>`_ shows how to create
-such Docker image.
+such a Docker image.

 Note that the provided version of the Dockerfile works with: